AliSheikhAttar/Cheat/Linux/Linux c79c0034d01e4fad8a1e7013b514aa42/System.md

         - ```bash
           pgrep -[option] [pattern]
           ```
+          - -l – List the process names and the PIDs.
           - -n – returns only the newest instance among the matching processes.
           - -o – returns only the oldest instance among the matching processes.
           - -u – matches processes that the specified user owns.
+          - -x – Only find processes that exactly match the given pattern.

   - Kill